 At the Unipol Group, welfare is provided at two levels

 The first so-called “historical” level concerns activities related to healthcare and supplementary pension schemes.
 These benefits, introduced partly as a result of bargaining with trade unions, have long been a key aspect of the relationship between the company and its employees.
-Healthcare benefits and supplementary pension schemes are currently provided by 9 Pension Funds and 19 Industry Funds covering employees in the insurance, banking, agricultural, commercial, tourism and tertiary sectors.
+Healthcare benefits and supplementary pension schemes are currently provided by 9 Pension Funds and 19 Industry Funds covering employees in the insurance, agricultural, commercial, tourism and tertiary sectors.